GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

     - If finish() is called in the OnCreate method of an activity, the system will invoke onDestroy() method directly.
 <br>[Learn more here](https://www.youtube.com/watch?v=QSxcLnZ1-RU)

+* **When is onPause() called without onStop() being called?**
+    - This scenario occurs when you start a DialogActivity from your current activity, then the onPause() of current activity is called and after coming on current Activity the onResume() is called.

+* **Which method gets called when home button pressed? and back pressed?**
+    - When you install application first time following method call one by one in Activity
+        - onCreate()
+        - onStart()
+        - onResume()

+    after that when you press Home Button then following method call
+        - onPause()
+        - onStop()

+    And after pressing back button:
+        - onPause()
+        - onStop()
+        - onDestroy() //Activity destroyed.

 * **Why do we need to call setContentView() in onCreate() of Activity class?**
     - As onCreate() of an Activity is called only once, this is the point where most initialization should go.
 It is inefficient to set the content in onResume() or onStart() (which are called multiple times) as the setContentView() is a heavy operation.
 <br>[Learn more here](https://www.youtube.com/watch?v=zeYK8JdMOi8)